DavidRandallPeters/UnrealEngine/UE4_005_Labyrinth1C_AxisEvents.md

 This will work just fine (by all means test it out) - but the Y-axis control will be inverted - which may not feel intuitive to the player.

-So we'll take a few more steps to flip that axis input - we'll invert the inversion
+So we'll take a few more steps to flip that axis input - we'll invert the inversion!

 <br>